+Stroller brand review: GB.
 Chinese baby goods manufacturer and designer Goodbaby (or, as the brand is referred to here in North America, GB) has been on a roll in the past couple of years.
 The company got its start designing and manufacturing car seats and other gear for other major baby goods makers (Dorel/Cosco, etc.), but lately it has set its eyes on selling its goods directly to US parents.
+Stroller brand review: GB

 To that end, the company has snapped up baby gear companies Cybex and Evenflo.
 And launched Urbini, a new car seat/stroller brand that is exclusive to Walmart.
 If that weren’t enough, the company is also rolling out strollers under its own brand GB.
 Here’s an overview:

-Recently, GB released a more lightweight option: the Qbit.
+GB also make a more lightweight option: the Qbit.
 The Qbit’s mojo is it’s fold.
 One handed, it folds down into the size of a shopping bag (includes a bag to protect it while it’s under your seat on the plane).
 Yep, 12″ by 14″ by 7″.
 It’s impressive.
 This is the stroller you buy (if you can afford it) for Disney World.
 In a recent refresh, GB gave the Qbit a flatter recline and extended leg rest. the full canopy is a plus.
 It will weigh 16.1 lbs. compared to the original Qbit at 15.6 lbs.
-At $200, it’s certainly not cheap.
+At $140, it’s not as overpriced as other GB strollers.